Military top brass takes stock of regional, LoC situation

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Due to indiscriminate fire of Indian troops, an innocent civilian, Babar Hussain, resident of Mehtika village, was injured.

-The ceasefire violations by the Indian troops have increased since their government’s action of changing status of IOK on August 05.
-The Indian troops have committed over 1,230 ceasefire violations only since start of this year in which seven civilians in Azad Kashmir were martyred and nearly 100 were injured.
+The ceasefire violations by the Indian troops have increased since their government’s action of changing the status of IOK on August 5th.
+The Indian troops have committed over 1,230 ceasefire violations since start of this year in which seven civilians in Azad Kashmir were martyred and nearly 100 were injured.